Webmail Hosting: Compare Hosting

 Pros and Cons

-Webmail is handy to have on your account because:
+Webmail is handy to have on your account for a number of reasons.

-- It's fast and easy to read and reply to emails
+- It's fast and easy to read and reply to email.

 None of these cons are deal breakers, but they make webmail slightly less pleasant to use.